 On the first day of our journey, we began our trip from Kathmandu at around 7 in the morning.
-The view from Kathmandu to Pokhara was breathtaking, with verdant valleys, picturesque villages, and the vibrant Trishuli river flowing alongside the road, accompanied by intermittent rain showers.
 As we drove towards the hilly districts of Baglung and Parbat through Pokhara, the view of the mustard fields was simply breathtaking and evoked a sense of nostalgia in me.

 We stopped at Parbat to take in the view from the suspension bridge connecting Baglung and Parbat, which is considered the highest suspension bridge in the world.
 Walking across the bridge with the river flowing beneath was an exhilarating experience, and for thrill-seekers, there’s also the option of bungee jumping from the bridge.
 The view of the river, hills, and mountains from the bridge was truly mesmerizing.
 We continued our journey and had dinner on the way to Jomsom, enjoying the famous authentic Thakali cuisine.
 There is no better place to have Thakali food than in Mustang District, where it originated.
 After a short rest, we continued our journey through the night, with an exciting day ahead.